Free to Join for 2026–2027! Browse live virtual classes and register today. New classes are still being added! See Classes

 Have questions?
 We’ve got answers.
 Browse below to learn more about our classes, schedule, and how everything works at Collab Homeschool.
 Still have questions?
 Contact us — we’re happy to help!

-After you become a member, browse courses and register for the desired courses.
-Your spot is secured once you pay the instructor.
-You will receive an email verification and be able to view your “paid” receipt in your account.
+After you become a member, browse classes and register for the available classes inside your Dashboard.
+Your student’s spot is secured once you pay the instructor.
+You will receive an email verification and be able to view your “paid” receipt within your account.

-Payment is due when you register for your course.
+Payment is due when you register for the class.
 Fees increase by $25 after July 20.
 When applicable, material fees may apply.
-This will be clearly noted in the course description.
+This will be clearly noted in the class description.

 Instructors list their preferred payment methods in their course description page.
 Payment instructions will be displayed upon course registration.